Jump to Departmental Services by following the links below:

 Township Parks and Amenities

-- The following Township amenities are open and may be used provided they are used for casual recreational use only (some exceptions), gatherings do not exceed 10 people (who are not from the same household), and physical distancing of 2 metres away from other people is maintained (who are not from the same household): baseball diamonds, tennis courts, dog parks, basketball courts, open spaces, Cold Creek Conservation Area, and trails.
+- The following Township amenities are open and may be used provided they are used for casual recreational use only (some exceptions), gatherings do not exceed 100 people, and physical distancing of 2 metres away from other people is maintained (who are not from the same household or part of the same social circle): playgrounds, outdoor fitness equipment, splashpads, skateparks, picnic/shade structures, soccer fields, baseball diamonds, tennis courts, dog parks, basketball courts, open spaces, Cold Creek Conservation Area, and trails.
 Dogs must be on leash at all times (unless they are in a dog park).

-- Soccer fields will be open to organized sports teams for training purposes only by June 29th.
+- Soccer fields are open to organized sports teams for training purposes.

 - Due to COVID-19, all playground equipment, outdoor fitness equipment, infoor facilities, washrooms, and the Nobleton pool remain closed.
 This equipment cannot be properly sanitized and does not allow for adequate physical distancing in line with Federal and Provincial recommendations.
 Signage and caution tape is being placed in all King Township parks.